EU imports of energy products - recent developments

 Main suppliers of natural gas and petroleum oils to the EU

-Figure 2 shows that crude oil is by far the largest imported energy product (70.2 % of total EU energy imports in the first half of 2018) ahead of natural gas in gaseous state (20.1 %).
-For crude oil this was 1.3 percentage points more than in 2017.
-The share of coal decreased with 1.1 percentage points.
+Crude oil is by far the largest imported energy product (73.1 % of total EU energy imports in 2020) ahead of natural gas in gaseous state (15.1 %), as shown in Figure 2.
+For crude oil this was 2.1 percentage points more than in 2019.
+The share of natural gas in gaseous states decreased by 3.0 pp while the share of liquefied natural gas increased by 2.0 pp. The share of coal decreased by 0.8 pp.

-Figure 3 shows that Russia was the largest supplier of natural gas to the EU, both in 2017 and 2018, and that the only other partners with a significant share in total extra-EU imports were Norway and, at some distance Algeria and Qatar.
-The global share of all the other countries exporting natural gas to the EU was 6.7 % in 2017 and 5.0 % in 2018 in terms of trade value.
+Russia was the largest supplier of natural gas to the EU, both in 2019 and 2020 (Figure 3 and Map 1); the only other partners with a significant share in total extra EU imports were Norway and, at some distance Algeria.
+The global share of all the other countries exporting natural gas to the EU was 20.2 % in 2019 and 24.6 % in 2020 in terms of trade value.

-Figure 4 shows that Russia was less dominant in petroleum oils than in natural gas but still far ahead of the second largest supplier, Norway.
-Kazakhstan and Iraq was third while Iraq replaced Nigeria as fourth largest supplier.
-The share of the top six dropped from 69.2 % in 2016 to 67.9 % in 2017.
+As can be seen in Figure 4 and Map 2, Russia was less dominant in petroleum oils than in natural gas but still far ahead of the second largest supplier, the United States.
+They were followed by Kazakhstan, Nigeria, Norway and Saudi Arabia.
+The share of the top six decreased from 67.7 % in 2019 to 67.3 % in 2020.

 Member States' trade in petroleum oils and natural gas

-Table 1 shows the share of each Member State in extra-EU imports of petroleum oils and natural gas.
+Table 1 shows the share of each Member State in extra EU imports of petroleum oils and natural gas.
 Note that only interval information is provided in order to avoid revealing confidential figures.
-The redistribution of imports among the Member States after import into the EU, as measured by intra-EU trade, is not taken into account.
-Three Member States, Germany, the Netherlands and Poland have shares of more than 5 % in total EU imports for both petroleum oils and natural gas.
-Two of those, Germany and the Netherlands have shares of more than 5 % in total imports from Russia for both products, which is also the case for Spain, Italy and the United Kingdom.
+The redistribution of imports among the Member States after import into the EU, as measured by intra-EU trade, is not considered.
+Six Member States: Germany, Spain, France, Italy, the Netherlands and Poland have shares of more than 5 % in total extra EU imports for both petroleum oils and natural gas in 2020.
+Three of those, Germany, the Netherlands and Poland have shares of more than 5 % in total imports from Russia for both products.
+Finland's share for Russia in total extra EU imports is above 5% for petroleum oils.
+For natural gas this is the case for Italy and Austria.

-All Member States imported petroleum oils and natural gas in 2018.
-For four Member States (Bulgaria, Estonia, Slovakia and Finland), more than 75 % of their imports in petroleum oils came from Russia (Table 2).
-Eleven Member States (Bulgaria, Czechia, Estonia, Latvia, Hungary, Austria, Poland, Romania, Slovenia, Slovakia and Finland) imported more than 75 % of total national imports of natural gas from Russia.
-In both cases these are predominantly countries that are in close proximity to Russia.
-The countries with shares below 25 % of imports from Russia in either product are more distant from Russia with the exception of Latvia for petroleum oils.
+In four Member States (Estonia, Slovakia, Hungary and Finland), more than 75 % of their imports in petroleum oils came from Russia (Table 2).
+Ten Member States (Bulgaria, Czechia, Estonia, Latvia, Hungary, Austria, Romania, Slovenia, Slovakia and Finland) imported more than 75 % of their natural gas imports from Russia.
+In both cases, these are predominantly countries that are in close proximity to Russia.
+Most of the countries with shares below 25 % of imports from Russia in either product are further away from Russia.

 Trade in energy products being very sensitive, real trade figures may need to be made confidential.
 In the context of this article, Eurostat has carried out some estimation in order to provide more accurate information while not disclosing confidential figures.
 Note that those estimated data cannot be retrieved from Eurostat databases or found in other publications.
 When going through the figures, it should also be kept in mind that confidentiality treatments may impact the data consistency.
 In particular, total values may slightly diverge from the sum of their subcomponents.